 You can think of your air purifier as a backup to your air conditioning system.
 Your purifier will catch the particles missed by your HVAC’s filters, cleaning the air in your home even further.
 While you could install individual air purifiers in each room of your home, the better idea is to incorporate a whole home purifier into your air conditioning system.
 Whole home purifiers are one of the most effective solutions for removing pollutants from your air and lessening your asthma symptoms.

 Humidity is another big problem for asthma sufferers, so it’s important that you’re controlling the humidity in your home so that your chances of an attack are reduced.
-In Texas, humidity can be a big problem during the hot summer months, which means you’ll need to be particularly aware during this season about how humidity is affecting your asthma.
+In Texas, humidity can be a big problem during the hot summer months, which means you’ll need to be particularly aware of how humidity is affecting your asthma.
+During summer, most homes get significantly hot inside.
+This is where air conditioning can be useful to keep a house cooler.
+However, sometimes there may be hot air blowing from AC, but this can usually be fixed quite easily.
+If your AC is releasing warm air, there could be a number of reasons behind this.
+More often than not, these problems can be fixed without having to call any repair services out.
+After fixing the problem, the AC should be releasing colder air, making it easier for people with asthma to breathe.

 Luckily, your air conditioning system can also help you control humidity with a whole home dehumidifier.
 By installing this tool in your air conditioning system, you’ll be able to control the moisture in your home’s air so that you won’t have to worry about humidity triggering an asthma attack.